 There are lots of ways to help your child.
 A good place to start is to take notes on what you’re seeing at home.
 It can give you a better idea of why your child might be struggling.

-For instance, if you think your child’s impulsivity is related to feeling frustrated, try using a
+For instance, if you think your child’s impulsivity is related to feeling frustrated, try

 Improving self-control can make kids feel better about themselves.